New mobility services in Des Moines

-Metro and the City of Des Moines are working to bring new transportation service to the city’s growing communities.
+Metro and the City of Des Moines are working to bring new mobility services to the city’s growing communities.

-In May and June, we asked people who work in Des Moines to help us identify local transportation needs that might be filled through our Community Connections program.
+In May and June 2017, we asked people who work in Des Moines to help us identify local transportation needs that might be filled through our Community Connections program.
+In August we asked them for feedback on several innovative mobility services that might meet those needs.

 Users will be able to request rides in Metro VanPools without having to commit to a recurring trip.
 Trip pairs include rides between home neighborhoods and work, home neighborhoods and transit centers, and work and transit centers.